machcoul/itl/README.md

     make edit-hosts

-to deploy on server :
+to push on github and deploy on server :

     make deploy-server 'your comments'